 Welcome to my home page.
 First, a little about myself.
 I am a graduate of the University of Maryland at College Park with a degree in Computer Science.
 You could learn more about me but I wouldn't advise it.
 You can also see what I'm up to on Google Plus.

 The Cherry blossoms in Washington DC area well-known event.
 I did it a bit differently this year and went at night then added a couple of thos pictures to my Cherry Blossom Photos.
 I went to Luray Caverns in Virginia and took some cool pictures of it.
 I have made a page for my trip to London.
-After 15 years I have updated my Bryce Canyon page.

 I have set up a family website with more pictures and info for friends and family.
 Email me if you need the password.

 My interests in computers and photography mesh quite nicely.
 I have a habit of going places and taking pictures then putting them up on the web.
 I have been doing it for years and have quite a collection.
 Most of them are in my photo gallery that I call Visual Stimuli.
 There are pictures from more than 20 parks and places I have visited around the country, such as Arches N.P. and Shenandoah N.P.